Paper Bags: Advocating for Market-Based Policy, Consumer Choice

 Paper bags are made from a renewable resource — trees — and are recyclable, reusable, and compostable.
 Unfortunately, paper bags are sometimes included in measures to tax retail bags or mandate the amount of recycled content in products.

-- Bag taxes increase costs for consumers.
+- Bag taxes and bans increase costs for consumers.

 - Fees remitted to retailers influence bag procurement decisions and create an un-level playing field for products.